Connect with us

 Update Your Apps

-Developers continually push new updates to their applications and a new version of an app could help alleviate the battery life issues you’re seeing.
+App developers continue to push new updates and a new version of an app could help alleviate the battery life issues you’re seeing.

 Head into the Mac App Store and check for recent updates.
 If you’re feeling leery, dig into reviews from Mac users currently running macOS Ventura.